wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-manage-files/includes/4-exercise-connect-javascript-app.md

 In this exercise, you will create a JavaScript app connected to Microsoft 365.
-You will use the MSAL JS library to let users sign in to your app with their Microsoft 365 account and show their name using the Microsoft Graph JavaScript SDK.
+You'll use the MSAL JS library to let users sign in to your app with their Microsoft 365 account and show their name using the Microsoft Graph JavaScript SDK.

 ## Run your app